Braose History, Family Crest & Coats of Arms

 Robert I de Brus, 1st Lord of Annandale (c.1070-1142) was the first of the Bruce family to hold lands in Scotland.
 He founded Gisborough Priory in Yorkshire, in present-day Redcar and Cleveland, in 1119.
 Close friends with David FitzMalcolm, later known as King David I of Scotland, he was granted extensive lands in he Cotentin Peninsula c.
 1120.

 William de Broase (d.
 1211), was a "rebel Baron, the descendant and heir of William de Braose (alias Braiose, Breause, Brehus, &c.), Lord of Braose, near Falaise in Normandy, who had received great estates in England at the Conquest.
 The family fixed their seat at Bramber in Sussex, and were lords of its appendant rape. "

-Important Dates for the Braose family
+Early History of the Braose family

 This web page shows only a small excerpt of our Braose research.
 Another 173 words (12 lines of text) covering the years 1150, 1274, 1329 and are included under the topic Early Braose History in all our PDF Extended History products and printed products wherever possible.

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Braose family name include Bruce, Brus (Gaelic), Bruys, Bruse and others.